 HERTSMI-2 is a focused subset of the ERMI panel that evaluates the five mold species most strongly associated with serious health effects, particularly for individuals with Chronic Inflammatory Response Syndrome (CIRS).
 A HERTSMI-2 score below 11 is generally considered safe for CIRS-susceptible individuals, while higher scores indicate the home may need remediation before it is safe for sensitive occupants.
 Physicians using the Shoemaker Protocol rely on HERTSMI-2 results to make clinical decisions about whether a patient's home environment supports recovery.

 ERMI and HERTSMI-2 testing is especially valuable for families dealing with unexplained chronic health symptoms, homes with suspected hidden mold that air sampling has not confirmed, and anyone working with a physician on mold-related illness including CIRS.
-Our TDLR-licensed partners collect dust samples according to standardized protocols and send them to accredited laboratories for analysis.
+Our our TDLR-certified inspector collect dust samples according to standardized protocols and send them to accredited laboratories for analysis.

-The Texas Department of Licensing and Regulation requires anyone performing certified mold assessments to hold a valid Mold Assessment Consultant license.
-Our partners maintain all required state certifications.
+The Texas Department of Licensing and Regulation (TDLR) requires anyone performing certified mold assessments to hold a valid Mold Assessment Consultant license.
+LiveWell's founder holds this certification, allowing us to perform certified assessments in-house.

 Common signs include musty odors, visible discoloration, water stains, persistent allergy symptoms, and condensation.
 Our inspection identifies both visible and hidden moisture conditions that promote mold growth.

 A thorough mold and moisture inspection typically takes one to two hours depending on home size.
-If certified testing is needed, our TDLR-licensed partners will schedule a follow-up visit.
+If laboratory sampling is needed, we collect samples during the same visit.

-If our inspection or our partners' testing confirms mold presence, you will receive a detailed report with findings and remediation recommendations.
+If our inspection or laboratory testing confirms mold presence, you will receive a detailed report with findings and remediation recommendations.
 We can connect you with trusted remediation professionals.

 ERMI (Environmental Relative Moldiness Index) is a DNA-based mold testing method developed by the EPA that analyzes dust samples for 36 mold species using qPCR technology.
 Unlike standard air sampling, which captures spores floating at the moment of collection, ERMI identifies mold DNA accumulated in dust over time — providing a more complete picture of your home's mold history.
 ERMI produces a single score comparing your home to a national reference database.
-Our TDLR-licensed partners perform ERMI testing when deeper analysis is needed.
+As TDLR-certified inspectors, we perform ERMI testing when deeper analysis is needed.

 HERTSMI-2 is a focused subset of the ERMI panel that evaluates the five mold species most associated with Chronic Inflammatory Response Syndrome (CIRS).
 A HERTSMI-2 score below 11 is generally considered safe for CIRS-susceptible individuals, while higher scores indicate the home may need remediation.
 This test is particularly important for families working with physicians on the Shoemaker Protocol for CIRS treatment.